-Council will periodically amend the DCP to introduce new controls relating to specific development types, to reflect legislative changes, or to clarify the intent of an existing control.
+Council will periodically amend the DCP to introduce new controls relating to specific development types, to reflect legislative changes or to clarify the intent of an existing control.

-12. COMMUNITY PARTICIPATION - DEVELOPMENT CONTRIBUTIONS PLANS
+12. COMMUNITY PARTICIPATION - DEVELOPMENT Local Infrastructure CONTRIBUTIONS PLANS

-What is a Development Contributions Plan?
+What is a Development Local Infrastructure Contributions Plan?

-Development Contributions Plans allow Council to levy contributions on development consents issued for land within the Liverpool Local Government Area.
-These contributions assist in the provision of community facilities or infrastructure to meet demand created by development.
-Council will periodically amend these Plans, reflecting revised population growth, rezoning of additional land, completion of works, or to amend the schedule of works to reflect Council's priorities.
+Development Local Infrastructure Contributions Plans allow Council to charge and levy contributions on development consents issued for land within the Liverpool LGA.
+These contributions assist in the provision of community facilities or infrastructure essential social and service infrastructure and land to meet demand created by the development.
+Council will periodically amend these Plans, reflecting review and revised the plans triggered by population growth, rezoning of additional land, acquisition of land and property, completion of works or to amend the create new schedule of works to reflect Council's priorities infrastructure priority.